home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 Sure, in the settings of zwavejs2mqtt, make sure to enable "WS Server" and disable "Gateway".

-### My device does not automatically update it's status in HA if I control it manually
+### My device does not automatically update its status in HA if I control it manually

 Your device might not send send automatic status updates to the controller.
 While the best advice would be to update to recent Z-Wave Plus devices, there is a workaround with active polling (request the status) at some interval.
 See the section below for more info about this.